Same day dispatch

 A woman drinking a glass of alcohol

 A blood alcohol screening test is a method to determine the presence and level of alcohol in the body.
 This helps assess the state of intoxication or impairment due to heavy alcohol consumption.
-To perform the test, a healthcare professional typically collects a biological sample.
+To perform the test, a healthcare professional collects a biological sample.
 These specimens can include urine, blood, saliva, or breath.
-The result reveals the Blood Alcohol Concentration level (BAC), which represents ethanol volume.
+The result reveals the Blood Alcohol Concentration (BAC) level, representing the ethanol volume.

 The blood alcohol screening test is a type of medical testing to measure the presence and concentration of alcohol.
-It helps determine if a person has heavy drinking and the effects of alcohol.
+It helps determine if a person has recently consumed alcoholic beverages.
 Accordingly, the alcohol tests involve analysing the blood, breath, urine, or saliva samples for the presence of alcohol metabolites.
 Different types of tests can be used depending on the situation and available resources.

 Furthermore, it is a common approach by law enforcement agencies, health professionals, and employers.
-This identifies if someone has been consuming alcoholic drinks and if BAC levels exceed the legal limit.
-It is important to note that it can detect alcohol even though the effects have worn off.
+This identifies if someone is under the influence of alcohol and if their BAC levels exceed the legal limit.
+It is important to note that tests can detect alcohol even though the effects have worn off.

 Additionally, various factors can influence the results of the blood alcohol testing.
 This includes the rate at which ethanol is metabolised in the body, the body weight, metabolism, and tolerance to liquor.
 The blood alcohol tests are highly beneficial as they allow early detection of drinking habits and excessive alcohol use.
 By identifying people who may need help, healthcare providers can offer appropriate support.